-I have lived in quite a few places in my life.
-I’ve always had this tendency to not travel for just a few weeks, but rather to dive completely into a new culture, a new lifestyle and a new routine.
-I am spontaneous, curious, driven, I love to explore new horizons.
+I’ve lived in quite a few places in my life.
+I’ve always had this tendency to not travel for just a few weeks, but rather to dive completely into a new culture, embrace a new lifestyle and create a new routine.
+I’m spontaneous, curious, driven, I love to explore new horizons.
 And although I didn’t know it, for the past few years, I’ve used these qualities as excuses to run away.

-6 months ago today, I came home.
-Like, Home-Home.
-South of France.
+Six months ago today, I came home.
+Home-Home.
+In the South-West of France.
 The place where I grew up, where my human roots are.
-The place I fled from 10 years ago because I was so bored of it.
+The place I fled from ten years ago because it never felt like home, because I felt something bigger was waiting for me somewhere else.

-If you told me a year ago that this morning, I’d be writing to you from here (Seignosse, to be rather exact), I’d be a little surprised.
-I thought that once I had settled in Portugal I wouldn’t move for at least another 5 years, probably never.
+If you told me a year ago that this morning, I’d be writing to you from France, I’d be a little surprised.
+I thought that once I had settled in Portugal in 2016 I wouldn’t move for at least another 5 years, probably never.
 I guess Life doesn’t always go as we plan.
 And this is what I am reflecting on.

 How are we being guided?

 I haven’t felt my best lately.
-In fact make that 4 years.
-I emotionally crashed in 2015.
+As with life itself, we have ups and downs, highs and lows.
+Some experiences affect us stronger than others.
+Only I’ve avoided admitting that I was in pain for quite a few years now.
 I tried a lot of different things to get better, moving countries twice being one of them, surfing helping a lot, but like the effects of ibuprofen, it soon dissipates, not solving the problem, just temporarily releasing the pain.

-So I got upset.
-And I asked Up There (to God, my Angels, the Higher energies around us), “What’s my problem?”
-“Am I lost?”
-“Why do I feel like I failed in life?”
-“Did I fail?”
-“Why can I not even use my body anymore the way I want to?”
-“Why can I never focus on my work properly?”.
-But essentially my question was “Why do I feel so restless all the time?” because this is what eventually led me to completely crash, mentally and physically.
+Because this is what eventually led me to completely crash, mentally and physically.
 Moving around, jumping around, not listening, escaping, rushing, running away, I’m always in movement.
 And when I hit my back, I felt like I reached the bottom.
 I hadn’t cried out of physical pain for so long, maybe even never.
 And I was scared.
 What would I become if I couldn’t “move” anymore?
 Using my body as an escape is what I had been doing, grateful that it could keep up with all the runs, all the surfs, all the boyfriends, all the errands, all the travels.
-But in fact I have been damaging it, and it was sending me signs that I was ignoring.
-I guess I could’t pretend anymore, since it just decided to tell me to F. off and that it was going to take a break from me.
+But in fact, I’ve been damaging it, and it was sending me signs that I was ignoring.
+I guess I couldn’t pretend anymore, since it just decided that it was going to take a break from me.
 OKAY.

 So I asked for help, because I had enough of being so restless, I was exhausted, and I was blaming myself for it.

-Last November, when I moved back, I found a cool shop nearby where there is no packaging, you bring your own, fill it up with what you need and it’s all organic.
+Last November, when I moved back, I found a cool waste-free organic shop nearby.
 Cool stuff.
 They had a few business cards there promoting other local businesses.
-One of them caught my eye: reiki and energetic, intuitive massages.
+One of them caught my eye: Reiki and energetic intuitive massages.
 I took it and left it in the little basket holding other loyalty cards and pennies near my entrance door.

 Last week, I spontaneously decided I would message the lady on facebook.
 Birthday coming soon hehe, what a good excuse.